darragh0/CloudWorx-WApp/README.md

 - Start the server & open the app in your browser

 > [!Note]
-> The script will exit with an error if the RECAPTCHA_SECRET_KEY is missing or invalid.
+> - The script will exit with an error if the RECAPTCHA_SECRET_KEY is missing or invalid.
+> - Scripts will automatically change to the project directory if run from elsewhere.

 #### Linux and macOS
 ```sh